mkristian/rails-resty-gwt/README.md

 resty rails generators
 ==========

-these generators add GWT support to an existing rails application. for the communication between rails and GWT JSON is used.
+these generators add GWT support to an existing rails application.
+JSON is used for the communication between rails and GWT.

-on GWT side http://restygwt.fusesource.org/documentation/restygwt-user-guide.html is used for the un/marshalling of JSOn data and rails needed some monkey patches to make things compatible - this gem provides these patches.
+on GWT side [restygwt](http://restygwt.fusesource.org/documentation/restygwt-user-guide.html) is used for the un/marshalling of the JSON payload and rails needed some tweaks to make things compatible - this gem provides these as initializer.

-the development flow tries to follow the rails way as close as possible - judge yourself.
+the development environment tries to follow the rails way as close as possible - judge yourself.

-there are two approaches and a matter of taste. the jruby way or the maven way. but in any case you need java installed either for jruby or maven.
+there are two approaches and they are a matter of taste. the jruby way or the maven way. but in any case you need java installed for either one.

 the jruby way
 ---------